Jeong-ae/KDA/README.md

 ## Results

-Here are the quantitative results on different datasets, with different number of labels.
-Numbers represent error rate in three runs (lower the better).
+Here are the quantitative results on different datasets.
+Numbers represent accuracy.

-For CIFAR-100, mini-ImageNet, CIFAR-10, and SVHN, we follow the conventional evaluation method.
+For CIFAR-100, mini-ImageNet, CIFAR-10, we follow the conventional evaluation method.
 The model is evaluated directly on the test set, and the median of the last _K_ (_K_=10 in our case) testing accuracies is reported.

-For our proposed DomainNet setting, we reserve 1% of validation data, which is much fewer than the 5% of labeled data.
-The model is evaluated on the validation data, and the model with the best validation accuracy is selected.
-Finally, we report the test accuracy of the selected model.
+For our proposed KD and top-K setting, we observed that selecting CNN as teacher, ViT as student achieves best accuracy.
+Also in order to show that KlD loss is effective, we conduct ablation study of "Both kd, top-K versus only top-K".

 ### CIFAR-100
 \#label 4k | cnn13(S) | ResNet18(S) | ViT(S)